(Last updated on: 29/06/2021)

-The application form asks for your personal details, a photo, a CV and there’s also a section with questions asking whether you meet the needed criteria.
-For example, whether you are between 5”2 and 6”2 in height.
+The application form asks for your personal details, a photo and a CV.
+There’s also a section with questions asking whether you meet the needed criteria.
+For example, they’ll ask whether you are between 5”2 and 6”2 in height.

-After this, if you’re successful you’ll be asked to attend an interview for later that day and to attend a presentation on the company and Cabin Crew role.
+If you’re successful you’ll be asked to attend an interview later that day and to attend a presentation on the company and Cabin Crew role.
 The interview will be 10-15 minutes long and involve a number of questions designed to further assess your suitability for the job.

 If you need help tailoring your resume to the needs of the airline, I have a Cabin Crew CV Template and a 1:1 Cabin Crew tuition and guidance to help you out.

-Ryanair provide you with a 6 week, free training course.
-You will also receive allowance pay during this training period.
+Ryanair provide you with a free 6-week training course.
+You will also receive an allowance pay during this training period.
 The training will cover everything you need to know before you start – from customer service to dealing with emergency situations.

 During the training period you will also be required to complete and pass a number of written and practical exams and assessments.